 What is a cookie?

-Cookies are small text files sent by us to your computer or mobile device.
+Cookies are small text files sent by us to your computer or mobile device, which enables Slack features and functionality.
 They are unique to your account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
 Persistent cookies last until you or your browser delete them or until they expire.

 To find out more about cookies, visit this site.